Rabab Hashim: Early life

 Rabab Hashim (often spelled as Rubab) was born in Karachi, Pakistan.
 She received her BBA (Hons.) with majors in Marketing from the Institute of Business Management (IBM), Karachi and received her formal training in theater arts from National Academy of Performing Arts (Pakistan) by graduating from there with full honors.

 Personal life

 She married Sohaib Shamshad in November 2020.
-The couple had a daughter, Myesha Sohaib Ali in April 2023.
+The couple welcomed a daughter, Myesha Sohaib Ali, in April 2023.

 Career

 She made her television debut as a child reporter for Geo TV at age 10.
-Her first acting debut on TV was with the Hum TV's, Na Kaho Tum Mere Nahi where she worked with Ahsan Khan and Saba Qamar and other senior actors.
+Her acting debut on TV was with the Hum TV Na Kaho Tum Mere Nahi where she worked with Ahsan Khan and Saba Qamar and other senior actors.
 It was followed by a number of drama series, most recently Ishqaaway and Mannat.
 As of now, she is one of the leading actresses in Pakistan.
 In addition to acting and appearing in a number of commercials as a model, she has appeared as a host or anchor in a few TV programs and sports shows, including a sports show "Khelo aur Jeeto" on Geo Super and the T20 World Cup transmissions (ICC World Twenty20).